 - Let’s say that Richard opens his envelope and finds $8000.
 Since he knows that he already has the envelope with the most money, he won’t agree to an exchange.

 - In this scenario, Bob has to get 4000$ in his envelope (since Richard got the maximal amount).
 However, Bob doesn’t know whether Richard got 8000$ or 2000$.
 What he does know is that Richard won’t agree to an exchange if he got 8000$.
 Instead, the only way Richard will agree to an exchange, is if he got 2000$.
 Therefore, Bob can conclude that he himself should not agree to an exchange, since he will lose out on money if he does.

 - Based on this, we know that a player who gets 8000$ won’t ever agree to an exchange, but neither will someone who got 4000$.

 - Now, we’re back to the original scenario, where Richard got 2000$.
 If Bob has 4000$, then he’s not going to agree to an exchange, as we saw above.
 Therefore, if Bob is interested in an exchange, Richard can conclude that Bob got only 1000$, in which case Richard will be the one that doesn’t agree to an exchange.

 - Furthermore, if Bob has only $1000, he knows that the only way Richard will agree to an exchange is if he has $500 (the minimal amount), in which case Bob shouldn’t want an exchange in the first place.

-See the idea here?
-Basically, before making a decision, each player looks at the other player’s behavior.
+Essentially, before making a decision, each player looks at the other player’s behavior.
 If the other player wants to make an exchange, the original player can conclude that it would benefit the other player more than it would benefit him.
-Eventually, the only person willing to trade is the guy who got the minimal amount, but no one wants to trade with him anyway.
+Eventually, the only person willing to trade is the guy who got the minimal amount, but no one is willing to trade with him.